 The Aalto House anticipates the Villa Mairea, a luxury residence where Aalto’s creativity could come into full bloom.
 But in contrast to its larger sister, the Aalto House is a cozy, intimate building for living and working, designed by two architects for themselves, using simple, uncluttered materials.
-Alvar Aalto lived in the house on Riihitie until his death, and the building was used by the family long afterward.
-The house, protected by the Act on the Protection of Buildings, is now part of the Alvar Aalto Museum and open as a home museum.
+Alvar Aalto lived in the house on Riihitie until his death, and the family used the building long afterward.
+The place, protected by the Act on the Protection of Buildings, is now part of the Alvar Aalto Museum and is open as a home museum.

 Aalto House Floor plans, Sections, and Elevations